Coming February 2016 - Updated Airport Aid Application Form and 2016 Grant Application Solicitation Announcement

 The maximum amount WSDOT Aviation can award to an individual sponsor in a single grant is $250,000.

 What is the Airport Sponsor Local Match Requirement?

 On projects seeking state funds only, the airport sponsor must contribute a minimum 5% match of the entire project cost.
 If the sponsor is able, and would like to contribute a larger match amount, they certainly can and will receive additional points towards their total project application score during WSDOT Aviation’s prioritization review of all grant applications.

 For projects receiving federal funds, it has been a long standing practice of the Airport Aid Program to support airports in matching their Airport Improvement Program (AIP) grants.
 Currently AIP grants require 10% of the project total to come from the airport sponsor.
 WSDOT supports grants to airports for up to half of their match requirement.

 What Types of Projects are Eligible?

-The intent of the WSDOT Aviation Airport Aid Program is to provide sponsors of public-use airports with funds to preserve our state system of airports.
+The intent of the WSDOT Airport Aid Program is to provide sponsors of public-use airports with funds to preserve our state system of airports.
 Airports are critical links to the state transportation network and it is the role of the grant program to fund projects that strengthen Washington’s aviation infrastructure.

-WSDOT Aviation Airport Aid grant funds may be used for the planning, acquisition, construction, improvement, and maintenance of airports.
+WSDOT Airport Aid grant funds may be used for the planning, acquisition, construction, improvement, and maintenance of airports.
 All project work must be available for public use and be shown on the approved Airport Layout Plan (ALP).
 Beginning in 2014 all projects must be included in WSDOT Aviation’s five-year Statewide Capital Improvement Program (SCIP).